Symphony of the Vines is pleased to announce the 2018–19 season under the direction of Dr. Greg Magie, music director.

 Two Symphony of the Vines Orchestra Concerts!

-North County has become a California wine country destination and Symphony of the Vines is pleased to be partnering with three local wineries for this season’s performances.
+North County has become a California wine country destination and Symphony of the Vines is pleased to be partnering with two local wineries for this season’s performances.
 “Our chamber performances will be at Cass Winery and Pear Valley Winery, which have wonderful rooms that showcase the intimate nature of small ensembles,” said Greg Magie.
 “Our guests love our chamber series because they enjoy the close proximity and personal nature of the experience.”
 Our Off-the-Vines chamber performances begin at 4 pm, and our orchestra concerts at 3 pm, giving guests an opportunity to experience these world-class wineries before the doors open.
+“We have two orchestra concerts in 2019.
+The Russian Connection will be at the beautiful sounding Atascadero Methodist Church, and Mendelssohn in Scotland will be at the always wonderful San Miguel Mission,” said Greg Magie.
+“We our very thankful for all the venues who have sponsored Symphony of the Vines.”

 “Our guests love our chamber series because they